ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-basedl2-address-aliasing-v1.0-psd01.md

 **Layer 2:**

-A secondary framework or protocol that is built on top of an existing Layer 1 system in such a way that it inherits the security properties of the Layer 1 system while allowing for a higher transaction throughput that the Layer 1 system.
+A secondary framework or protocol that is built on top of an existing Layer 1 system in such a way that it inherits the security properties of the Layer 1 system while allowing for a higher transaction throughput than the Layer 1 system.

+**Layer 3:**

+A tertiary framework or protocol that is built on top of an existing Layer 2 system in such a way that it inherits the security properties of the Layer 2 system while allowing for an improvement of a Layer 2 characteristic such as higher transaction throughput than the Layer 2 system or transaction privacy.

 **Sidechain:**